-Aside from its sleek, extremely durable, black and silver shell that is capable of protecting from the elements and any accidental drops it might sustain while out on the course, the XR-7 contains everything you need from a rangefinder.
-With a slope switch so that it can be used for even tournament play, 6x magnification for those long ranges of up to 500 yards, and a flag lock pulse for when you find that target.
+Aside from its sleek, extremely durable, black and silver shell that is capable of protecting from the elements and any accidental drops it might sustain while out on the course, the XR-7 golf rangefinder contains everything you could need.

 MacGregor Golf Deluxe